|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 The word can be any of these, it comes from Middle English: via Old French from Latin gratia, from gratus ‘pleasing, thankful’ and is related to grateful.

-We are in short asking for His guidance to guide us to the path of being truly happy and not just having a fun time.
+We are, in short, asking for His guidance to guide us to the path of being truly happy and not just having a fun time.
 For, being happy is far more important and helps our spiritual lives more than the temporary state of fun.
-Fun will only last a few moments, happiness will last forever.
+Fun only lasts a few moments, happiness lasts forever.
 There is a distinct difference between the two states of being.
 Fun is short lived while happiness can carry on through periods of time be it days, months or years.
 On the surface, it does not really seem all that reasonable, but here we are imperfect creatures with free will!
 The free will sometimes, or rather most of the time, seems more like a curse than a blessing, at least to me.

 So, when Paul writes the people of Corinth, it is not just them, but us for whom he thanks God we have been the beneficiaries of His Grace, that through Jesus we might have salvation, that through Jesus our sins would in the end be forgiven.
 We are not made perfect by Jesus.
 That is a common misconception among non-Christians.
 It would be convenient if we were made perfect.
 This is an issue which sorely needs addressing in today’s church, to combat the misperceptions of the non-Christians.
 The common complaint most non-Christians have of Christians is that we have a holier than thou attitude.
-There may be some indeed that have this attitude.
+There may be some indeed who have this attitude, which is simply an illustration of imperfection.

 People who have the misconception that Christians are made perfect are shocked when Christians act less than perfectly, so they just presume the faith is false.
+There is nowhere in the Bible that states when we become Christians, we are magically made perfect.
 But this is not so.
 They fail to realize Christians are no more perfect than non-believers, as we are all human and all are sinful creatures.
+We just realize this fact more than non-believers do.
 They fail to consider although we are not perfect, our faith is in the One who is perfect and we seek guidance from Him.
 We may fail from time to time, but as long as we keep returning to Him, it will be all right.
 They fail to realize we are just trying to be perfect the best we can, but we won’t be perfect, but that does not mean we can’t give up.
 They are blinded by not having the Holy Ghost’s guidance in their heart.

 The world confuses our righteous judgment of the world’s behavior with a holier than thou attitude.
 But they do not see we realize we are not perfect, but we are striving for perfection.
 And there would be no point behind Christianity if that we had been made perfect.
-Would we have to have a “New Testament” if we were molded into cookie cutter perfection?
-If this was so, then there would be no need for the letters of Saints Paul, James, Peter and John to the early church, for they as us, would have no need of them.
-If we were made perfect, then there would be no strife in the word today I believe; thus no reason to even have any of the parables that Jesus gave.
+If we were made perfect, then there would be no strife in the world today I believe; thus no reason to even have any of the parables Jesus gave.
 This is simply not so!
 While we are accounted as perfect before God in the final judgment, we are not perfect at all.
 If anything, we are more conscious of our imperfection.
+And we are working harder than before to try to overcome it.
+We will not succeed, of course; but if we don’t try, then we will never get there.

 But, not everyone is content to take Jesus at His Word.
 After the Sadducees lost their round with Jesus, the Pharisees, feeling they were superior to the Sadducees, came together to trip Him up.
 However, as we know ourselves, one cannot trick God, and if you try, you will come out looking the fool.
 An expert in The Law, of which Pharisees were very fond, asked Him a question, trying to trick Him, “Master, which is the great commandment in the law?”
 Jesus answered, “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it, Thou shalt love thy neighbour as thyself.
 On these two commandments hang all the law and the prophets.”
 Thus, He provided the Summary of the Law we hear every Holy Communion.